Last Updated on by mitchrezman

 Aside from capturing 99.97% of allergens with its True HEPA filtration that gets dust mites, pet dander, pollen and more, it also reduces the odors that can filter throughout a home like pets, cooking and even smoking”.

 Thus is it is opaque to me how this bird is going to make this individual’s health decline.
 I’ve seen cockatoo dander but I’ve also lived in Chicago for the better part of six decades and the dust is measurable on horizontal services with all the windows closed in the middle of winter and far exceeds the degradation of air quaility the flakes falling off those Australian species of parrots.

 I understand that I don’t have a medical degree.
 I respect medical degrees and understand my Google searches will never trump a medical (or veterinary) degree but I’m trying to wrap my head around this.

-So I began to work the problem backwards.
+So I began to work the problem backward.
 Can birds cause cancer – maybe it’s a real fear?